Skip to content

 Does Honorlock sell your data?

-• Data in transit is encrypted using TLS 1.2, with SHA-256 and RSA 2048-bit public key for ALL data transfers in and out of our system.
+• Data Encryption: Data in transit is encrypted using TLS 1.2, with SHA-256 and RSA 2048-bit public key for ALL data transfers in and out of our system.
 All transmission of data to and from our network is handled using SSL.
 All data transmitted into our platform is received over SSL to our web servers and our APIs.
 Data is transmitted back to our customers through our web servers using SSL.
 Data in transmission is encrypted following up-to-date SSL protocols, as certified by our latest vulnerability scan.
+Data stored on AWS is server-side encrypted using industry standards with AES-256 block encryption.